-The matching principle will require now of the accountant to match the expenses that relates to that particular income for that year accordingly, regardless of in which year cash were spent.
-In a simplistic example, if the company only did this one project, that was to stretch over 5 years, and bought assets in order to earn this income, the expenses would be matched with regards to its contribution to income over the 5 years.
+The matching principle will require now of the accountant to match the expenses that relate to that particular income for that year accordingly, regardless of which year cash was spent.
+In a simplistic example, if the company only did this one project, that was to stretch over 5 years and bought assets in order to earn this income, the expenses would be matched with regards to its contribution to income over the 5 years.

-In real life however, the expected lifespan of various assets are different from one category to another, and thus the initial price of the asset needs to be spread accordingly, in order to comply with the matching principle.
-IT equipment typically has an expected life span of 3 years and therefore it is typically depreciated over 3 years exactly, being 33.3% per year.
+In real life, however, the expected lifespan of various assets is different from one category to another, and thus the initial price of the asset needs to be spread accordingly, in order to comply with the matching principle.
+IT equipment typically has an expected life span of 3 years and therefore it is typically depreciated over 3 years exactly, is 33.3% per year.
 Furniture is expected to last longer, perhaps 5 years, and would therefore be more likely to be depreciated at 20% per year.

-We have covered now some of the theory behind depreciation.
-In practice however, many accountants skip this process of assessing their assets based on its expected lifespan and contribution to income and simply look at what the taxman would allow them to deduct as wear and tear per category each year.
-This may simplify their tax calculations as it would result in a smaller difference between actual profit and taxable profit, although this is not the technical correct way of doing this.
-Also note that tax allowances may differ from one country to another.
+We have covered now some of the theories behind depreciation.
+In practice, many accountants skip this process of assessing their assets based on their expected lifespan and contribution to income and simply look at what the taxman would allow them to deduct as wear and tear per category each year.
+This may simplify their tax calculations as it would result in a smaller difference between actual profit and taxable profit, although this is technically not the correct way of doing this.
+Also, note that tax allowances may differ from one country to another.

-In light of all the above, it is not possible to give a set list of prescribed depreciation rates per asset category, but it is possible to give some general guidelines.
+In light of all the above, it is not possible to give a setlist of prescribed depreciation rates per asset category, but it is possible to give some general guidelines.
 Companies who already have a fixed asset policy as indicated on their Financial Statements should continue depreciating in line with that policy unless something fundamental changed within the organization.
-This is important in order to ensure consistency, which is another general accepted accounting practice principle that accountants needs to adhere to.
+This is important in order to ensure consistency, which is another generally accepted accounting practice principle that accountants need to adhere to.